 Perhaps I had start here better with stating my relative unfamiliarity with the history of witchcraft.
 As a historian I have kept this subject on purpose on a safe distance, but in the end there is no escape from it, in particular because the subject of persecution and trials is not far away from the main territories of legal historians.

 Debunking some part of history is nothing special, nor is it my aim to expose any mystification.
 Others have done this thoroughly for the Witches Weigh-House.
 Under the pseudonym Casimir K. Visser the exiled German journalist and historian Kurt Baschwitz (1886-1968) published the study Van de heksenwaag te Oudewater en andere te weinig bekende zaken (Lochem, ; online at the Dutch Royal Library).
 Baschwitz pointed to an inspection in 1547 of the weights used at the weigh-house, a fact adduced by earlier historians, but actually a normal procedure which says nothing about any special use.
 He notes the careful avoidance in the certificates of any reference to a belief in witches, witchcraft, sorcery and similar things.
 Baschwitz referred to Johannes Wier (around 1515-1588), the famous Dutch physician who fought against superstitions, Wier did not mention Oudewater at all in his 1563 treatise De praestigiis daemonum nor in his De lamiis (1577).
 Both books were often reprinted and appeared in translations.
 Balthasar Bekker (1634-1698), too, did not credit Oudewater with any special role in his famous book De betoverde weereld (1691).
 Baschwitz published in 1963 his great study Hexen und Hexenprozesse.
 Die Geschichte eines Massenwahns und seiner Bekämpfung (Munich 1963).
 Hans de Waardt reviewed the historiography concerning Oudewater and witches in his article ‘Oudewater.
-Ein Hexenwaage wird gewogen – oder: Die Zerstörung einer historischen Mythe’, Westfälische Zeitschrift 144 (1994) 249-263.
+Ein Hexenwaage wird gewogen – oder: Die Zerstörung einer historischen Mythe’, Westfälische Zeitschrift 144 (1994) 249-263 (online (PDF) at the Internet Portal Westfälische Geschichte).
 De Waardt wrote his Ph.D. thesis on sorcery and society in the province of Holland, Toverij en samenleving in Holland, 1500-1800 (diss.
 Rotterdam; The Hague 1991).

 For the study of Johannes Wier Dutch readers can benefit from the marvellous recent study by Vera Hoorens, Een ketterse arts voor de heksen : Jan Wier (1515-1588) [A heretic physician for the witches, Jan Wier (1515-1588)] (Amsterdam 2011).
 On Balthasar Bekker Johanna Maria Nooijen published in 2009 “Unserm grossen Bekker ein Denkmal”? : Balthasar Bekkers ‘Betoverde Weereld’ in den deutschen Landen zwischen Orthodoxie und Aufklärung (Münster 2009).

 It might be useful to mention the special website of the main Dutch historical journal Bijdragen en Mededelingen betreffende de Geschiedenis der Nederlanden / Low Countries Historical Review where you can search online in the issues from 1970 to 2012.
 As for searching literature for European history you will no doubt gain information and insights at the portal European Historical Bibliographies maintained by the Berlin-Brandenburgische Akademie der Wissenschaften.
 A number of current historical bibliographies presented at this portal can be consulted online.
-For the history of the city and province of utrecht you can use the online bibliography at SABINE which in a number of cases provides also links to digital versions of articles and books.
+For the history of the city and province of Utrecht you can use the online bibliography at SABINE which in a number of cases provides also links to digital versions of articles and books.

 Researching the history of witchcraft

 When it comes to studying the history of witches and witchcraft I must confess to start at almost zero.
 It is years ago that I read a monographic study on witchcraft, and this particular study, Lène Dresen-Coenders, Het verbond van heks en duivel : een waandenkbeeld aan het begin van de moderne tijd als symptoom van een veranderende situatie van de vrouw en als middel tot hervorming der zeden [The pact of witch and devil: an Early Modern fallacy as a symptom of a changing situation for women and as a means to reform morals] (diss.
 Nijmegen; Baarn 1983) did not convince me at all.
 Perhaps I was simply wrong in choosing to read this book with its overlong title and its hypotheses which still seem to me farfetched.
 In fact I kept away from a whole group of Dutch historians doing maatschappijgeschiedenis, “history of society” who favored studies of minorities to detect changes in mentality.
-An exclusive focus still makes me frown, but the history of mentalities and cultural history in general is of course fascinating and most valuable.
+Any exclusive focus still makes me frown, but the history of mentalities and cultural history in general is of course fascinating and most valuable.

 If I was to start nowadays doing research on this theme I would look first at such fine guides as the section on Hexenforschung at the German history portal Historicum.net.
 Klaus Graf is the moderator of a useful mailing list on witchcraft research.
 You can also point to a succinct thematic bibliography provided in Dresden, the Dresdener Auswahlbibliographie zum Hexenforschung, which unfortunately has not been updated since 2004.
 In Tübingen the Arbeitskreis interdisziplinärer Hexenforschung sets an example of bringing several disciplines together.
 Unfortunately Jonathan Durrants’ online Witchcraft Bibliography was not available when writing this post.
 Older literature up to the end of the twentieth century can be found for example in a bibliography preserved at a website of the University of Texas.
 For Flanders Jos Monballyu (Kortrijk) has created a fine online bibliography and a selection of relevant sources concerning witch trials.
 He has written many studies about witches and traced many criminal sentences concerning them in Flemish archives.
 The Cornell University Witchcraft Collection is most useful with its bibliography and digital library.